AthleticNet/comment-test-coverage/README.md

-# Comment Test Coverage
+# Comment Test Coverage from a json-summary file

-A GitHub action to comment on a PR on GitHub with a simple test coverage summary.
+A GitHub action to comment on a PR on GitHub with a simple test coverage summary table that edits itself on successive pushes to the same PR.

-## Usage with Karma + Angular
+## How to use with Karma + Angular
 1. Add `"codeCoverage": true,` under test > options in angular.json
 2. In your karma.conf.js set coverageIstanbulReporter.reports to include `json-summary` and save it to the /coverage directory if using the sample setup below
 3. Use in your workflow as illustrated below: